entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

-    --no-download-archive           Do not use archive file (default) --max-downloads NUMBER          Abort after downloading NUMBER files --break-on-existing             Stop the download process when encountering a file that is in the archive --no-break-on-existing          Do not stop the download process when encountering a file that is in the archive (default)
+    --no-download-archive           Do not use archive file (default) --max-downloads NUMBER          Abort after downloading NUMBER files --break-on-existing             Stop the download process when encountering a file that is in the archive supplied with the --download-archive option
+    --no-break-on-existing          Do not stop the download process when encountering a file that is in the archive (default)
     --break-per-input               Alters --max-downloads, --break-on-existing,
-                                    --break-match-filter, and autonumber to
+                                    --break-match-filters, and autonumber to
                                     reset per input URL
     --no-break-per-input            --break-on-existing and similar options
                                     terminates the entire download queue